Energizers for Engagement and Inspiration

 And did she mention she is a part-time comedian?
 No dry bullet lists and droning monotone, pinky swear.

 You can learn how to face uncertainty and failure with a creative practice.
 Because, to face uncertainty and move forward anyway, no matter what you’re doing, feels the same.
 Whether it’s taking a brush to an empty canvas, pressing “send” on a scary email, or deciding who you need on your team.
 It’s that moment.
-The moment where you courageously step forward into the ambiguity despite the fear can become as habitual as brushing your teeth.
+The moment of courage, where you step forward into the ambiguity despite the fear.
+Stepping into uncertainty can become as habitual as brushing your teeth.

 With fun but intentionally relevant activities, we will challenge paradigms, feel our mindset shift, and develop a clear path to execution.